TimelessFez/The-Label-Stable/README.md

     NonCommercial — You may not use the material for commercial purposes .
     ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
     No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+## 3. Trademark and License Disclaimer
+All trademarks, trade names, or logos mentioned or used are the property of their respective owners.